 As the construction start date for the high speed railway draws near, more and more property owners along the proposed route are becoming concerned about having to give up their land for the project.
 They are turning to their local government officials for help and seeking the advice of attorneys with experience handling eminent domain claims.

-If you are worried that your property is going to be impacted by TCP’s High-Speed Rail project, you should contact the Texas eminent domain lawyers at Dawson & Sodd, LLP at (903) 872-8181 to schedule a free consultation.
+If you are worried that your property is going to be impacted by TCP’s High-Speed Rail project, you should contact the Texas eminent domain lawyers at Dawson & Sodd, PLLC at (903) 872-8181 to schedule a free consultation.

 Our team of expert Texas land rights attorneys is eager to discuss the facts of your case.
 We’ve been representing Texas landowners in eminent domain claims, condemnation and other property disputes for over 100 years.
 Our team of skilled and dedicated lawyers possess the knowledge and legal expertise to successfully protect your property rights and get you full compensation for your land and relocation costs.